Belgium in the Junior Eurovision Song Contest 2009

-Belgium was represented by Laura Omloop in the Junior Eurovision Song Contest 2009 with the song "Zo verliefd (Yodelo)".
+Belgium was represented at the Junior Eurovision Song Contest 2009 with the song "Zo verliefd (Yodelo)", written by Peter Gillis, Laura Omloop, Alain Vande Putte, and Miguel Wiels, and performed by Omloop herself.
+The Belgian participating broadcaster, Vlaamse Radio- en Televisieomroeporganisatie (VRT), selected its entry for the contest through a national televised competition titled Junior Eurosong 2009.

 Before Eurovision

 Junior Eurosong 2009

-Belgium selected their Junior Eurovision Song Contest entry for 2009 through Junior Eurosong, a national selection consisting of 12 songs.
+Junior Eurosong 2009 was the 12-song national competition organised by Belgian broadcaster Vlaamse Radio- en Televisieomroeporganisatie (VRT) to select its entry for the Junior Eurovision Song Contest 2009.

 Before the final, three semi-finals were held with four songs each.
 In each semi-final, four of the competing artists competed, performing abridged versions of their songs in two different versions, with televoting selecting the top two to qualify for the final.
 In the final, the winner was selected once again by televoting.
 A jury panel consisting of Kathleen Aerts and Walter Grootaers took part in all shows, but solely in an advisory role.

 Competing entries

 Around 500 songs were received by VRT for the contest, with only 12 (eleven in Dutch and one in French) being chosen to compete in the national final.